clumsycomputer/verde/Roadmap.md

     - entries can be a create, update, delete, or removal

-      - to remove an entry without deleting it, assign null instead of undefined
+      - to remove an entry without deleting it, assign null (??? not sure null would be valid) instead of undefined

 #### deletions